Duane Washum

 But those who think it's a hoax would be wrong.
 Duane is a real ex-Mason and his claims are quite well known to those in Nevada.
 In a 'Rodney 'No Respect' Dangerfield'* sort of way, however, Duane has been unable to persuade even his own family members of the authenticity of his claims.
 His brother, who sponsored his application initially, has continued with active involvement in the fraternity.
 Jim is a Past Master of that same lodge yet - strangely - he saw none of the anti-religious things Duane claims are so rampant in Freemasonry.
 He too served that lodge as its Master following dozens of others who had done likewise but strangely, it was only Duane who found these many 'irreligious activities'.
 It's a shame that such screwball behavior by one family member can bring so much embarrassment to the rest but Duane is not alone: another anti-Mason, Ken Mitchell, has a nearly identical family situation.

 Duane now receives 'billing' as the founder of an organization called 'Ex-Masons for Jesus'.
 The organization doesn't appear to have more than a half-dozen members who exist on paper, if at all.
-None of them, Duane included, were identified on their web site as of June, 1998!
+None of them, Duane included, were identified on their web site as of June, 1998 - or at any time in the decade since!
 Wouldn't you think all of these (imaginary) ex-Masons would be just as proud as Duane to proclaim that they've escaped the clutches of Freemasonry?
 Apparently not....

 In mid-October, 1998, Duane had a new, more enriched and extensive 'Testimony' to share.